nigelhussain/Deep-Learning-Chatbot/README.md

 # Deep-Learning-Chatbot

-This chatbot uses deep learning to select the best response
+This chatbot uses deep learning to select the best response for everything